If you ever bump into the ABR team while we’re on a ride-out around the UK, the chances are at least one of us will be wearing REV’IT! gear.

 Adventure biking trousers

 There are also a range of off-road ready trousers in the Dirt series.
-For adventure bikers there are two over-the-boot trousers, the Continent and Element H2O pants.
+For adventure bikers there are two over-the-boot trousers, the Continent and Component H2O pants.

 Both are made of a rugged, Cordura-reinforced ripstop fabric for abrasion resistance, with leather patches inside the leg to help grip onto your tank while stood up off-road.